tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I improved my project and fix some bugs.
 I also created a [repository](https://github.com/tiagod3p/sms) for it, I think this project was the best that I made and who left me more proud. =)

 **Thoughts**: Being a programmer and live from coding is my dream.
 Tomorrow I'll start a new project, I won't stop until I achieve my goals.

+### Day 65 July 18, 2020

+**Today's Progress**: Today I started a new project.
+I'll build an ecommerce website.
+To start I'm learning how to use dbdiagram to create my database, tables and their relations.
+I also started to design the web application.

+**Thoughts**: I'll build this ecommerce website to learn how to create user logins, dashboard, and maybe try to implement a payment method with javascript full-stack.